Crá

-Crá (stylised as CRÁ, Irish for Torment) is an Irish murder mystery television series.
+Crá (Irish for Torment, translated as “Boglands”) is an Irish murder mystery television series.
 It premiered on TG4 on 11 November 2024, BBC Northern Ireland on 17 November 2024 and BBC Four on 11 January 2025.

 Synopsis

 A body discovered in an Irish bog is identified as the missing mother of a Garda (policeman) who is then forbidden to join in the investigation.
 Meanwhile, a local journalist begins a podcast to look into his mother’s disappearance 15 years earlier.